Mount Hermon

-Mount Hermon (/ˈhɜːrmən/ HUR-mən) (Note: جَبَل الشَّيْخ, /apc/, meaning 'Mountain of the Sheikh'; הַר חֶרְמוֹן, /he/.) is a mountain cluster constituting the southern end of the Anti-Lebanon mountain range.
-Its summit straddles the border between Syria and Lebanon and, at 2814 m above sea level, is the highest point in Syria and the Israeli-occupied Golan Heights.
+Mount Hermon (/ˈhɜːrmən/) (Note: جَبَل الشَّيْخ, /apc/, meaning 'Mountain of the Sheikh'; הַר חֶרְמוֹן, /he/.) is a mountain cluster constituting the southern end of the Anti-Lebanon Mountains.
+Its summit straddles the border between Syria and Lebanon and at the elevation of 2814 m, is the highest point in Syria and the Israeli-occupied Golan Heights.

 On the top, in the United Nations buffer zone between Syrian and Israeli-occupied territories, is the highest permanently manned UN position in the world, known as "Hermon Hotel", located at 2,814 m.
 The southern slopes of Mount Hermon extend to the Israeli-occupied portion of the Golan Heights, where the Mount Hermon ski resort is located with a top elevation of 2,040 m.

 Geography

 Wider mountain range

 The Anti-Lebanon range, of which the Hermon range constitutes the southernmost part, extends for approximately 150 km in a northeast–southwest direction, running parallel to the Lebanon range on the west.